 Hiring an electrician to remove your storage heaters

-If you’re new to storage heaters – if, for instance, you’re renovating a newly acquired property that uses storage heaters – you may be disappointed to discover that removing storage heaters is not just a matter of disconnecting the heaters from the wall.
-That’s because storage heaters always come hardwired directly into the wall, so it’s never a simple matter of just whipping out the plug!
+If you don’t know much about storage heaters, you may be disappointed to discover that removing them is not just a matter of disconnecting the heaters from the wall.
+That’s because storage heaters always come hardwired, so it’s never as simple as just whipping out the plug!
 Storage heaters are hardwired because they need special wiring in order to work with a two-tariff meter.

 Your storage heaters will be connected to the mains via two electric circuits: one which carries off-peak electricity, and another that carries on-peak electricity.
-This allows your electricity meter to record how much electricity you have used at different times of the day, which, in turn, allows your energy supplier to calculate how much energy to charge at the lower rate, and how much at the higher.
+This allows your electricity meter to record how much electricity you have used at different times of the day.
+Your energy supplier can then calculate how much energy to charge at the lower rate, and how much at the higher.
 When you have your storage heaters removed, your electrician will need to:

-When looking for an electrician to do the job, you should consider the size of the task: it may work out cheaper to pay a lump sum for the job if you have just a few storage heaters to remove, but it’s likely to be more economical to choose an electrician who charges by the hour if you have an entire houseful of heaters to shift.
-Remember, if you want to save money, it’s in your interest to help your electrician work as efficiently as possible: make sure all rooms are tidy and your heaters are easily accessible before your electrician arrives.
+When looking for an electrician to do the job, you should consider the size of the task.
+It may work out cheaper to pay a lump sum if you just have a few storage heaters to remove.
+If you have an entire houseful of heaters to shift It’s likely more economical to choose an electrician who charges by the hour.
+To help your electrician work as efficiently as possible, make sure all rooms are tidy and your heaters are easily accessible before they arrive.

-Some electricians will include the disposal of your storage heaters within their fee, and some may offer to organise disposal as an optional extra.
-However, if you feel able, disposing of your storage heaters yourself can be an easy way to save money.
+Some electricians will include the disposal of your storage heaters within their fee.
+Others may offer to organise disposal as an optional extra.
+However, disposing of your storage heaters yourself can be an easy way to save money.

-The first thing anyone will tell you about moving storage heaters is that they are very heavy.
-Storage heaters are essentially metal boxes full of bricks, so can weigh anything from 40kg to 400kg.
-However, this is not such an issue when you are removing storage heaters because they can be easily dismantled.
-As soon as the storage heaters are fully disconnected from the mains, you can use a screwdriver to open up the metal casing and take out the heating bricks one by one.
-It goes without saying that you should not attempt this if the storage heaters have been used for heating within the last week – the bricks are designed to retain heat and will not be safe to remove until they are cold.
+Storage heaters are very heavy – essentially, they’re metal boxes full of bricks, and can weigh anything from 40kg to 400kg.
+Luckily, they can be dismantled once removed: use a screwdriver to open up the metal casing and take out the heating bricks one by one.
+However, you should not attempt this if the storage heaters have been used for heating within the last week – the bricks are designed to retain heat and won’t be safe to remove until they’re cold.

-Once you are in a position to move your storage heaters, you have three main options for disposal:
+Once you’re in a position to move your storage heaters, you have three main options for disposal:

-If you are only removing one or two storage heaters, you might consider taking the bricks and casing to the local tip.
-Some council tips may charge you a nominal amount to use the tip.
-This method is not recommended if you are disposing of multiple heaters because of the cumulative costs in petrol and the potential damage to your car posed by the heavy bricks.
+- Take to the tip – This method is not recommended if you are getting rid of multiple heaters because of petrol costs and the potential damage to your car posed by the heavy bricks.

-If you are refitting an entire house, you may find it useful to hire a skip.
-Skips are available in a range of sizes to suit your needs, and allow you to quickly and easily dispose of a large amount of waste, with no risk of damaging your vehicle.
+- Hire a skip – Skips are available in a range of sizes and allow you to dispose of a large amount of waste quickly and easily, with no risk of damaging your vehicle.

 Asbestos in storage heaters

-If your storage heaters were installed before 1974, there is a possibility that they may contain asbestos insulation.
+If your storage heaters were installed before 1974, they may contain asbestos insulation.
 The Asbestos Information Centre have published a list of historical storage heater models which are known to contain asbestos.
 We recommend checking your storage heaters against this list before hiring an electrician.
-If there is any chance at all that your storage heaters contain asbestos, you should consult an expert before removing: asbestos fibres have been linked to respiratory illnesses, lung damage and cancer.
+If there is any chance at all your storage heaters contain asbestos, you should consult an expert before removing.

 Coming off Economy 7

-Before installing and using electric radiators, you will need to switch from your Economy 7 tariff to a standard electricity tariff.
-This is essential: electric radiators, unlike storage heaters, use electricity as-and-when they produce heat.
+Before installing electric radiators, you will need to switch from your Economy 7 tariff to a standard electricity tariff.
+This is essential: electric radiators use electricity as-and-when they produce heat.
 If you remain on Economy 7, you will be charged the inflated daytime electricity rate whenever you use your radiators – a sure-fire way to rack up a hefty electricity bill.
-Switching to a standard electricity tariff will allow you to make the most of energy efficient and controllable electric heating, and you’ll also be able to use any other electrical appliances you use during the day more cheaply.
+Switching to a standard electricity tariff will allow you to make the most of energy efficient electric heating.

-To change your energy tariff you will need to phone your supplier and have a new electricity meter fitted.
+To change your energy tariff, you’ll need to phone your supplier and have a new electricity meter fitted.
 Most suppliers will do this for free.
-However, don’t be afraid to shop around – in the UK there is a wide range of tariffs on offer from a whole host of energy suppliers, so it’s always worth comparing the market to find the tariff that works best for you.
+Don’t be afraid to shop around – the UK has a wide range of tariffs on offer, so it’s always worth comparing the market to find the best for you.

-If you do want to fit one or two radiators DIY, all you have to do is follow these six easy steps, or watch our DIY installation video:
+If you do want to fit one or two radiators DIY, all you have to do is follow these six easy steps:

 2. Drill four holes as directed by the template